 Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, a non-accelerated filer or a smaller reporting company.

-Indicate the number of shares outstanding of each of the issuer’s classes of common stock, as of the latest practicable date: As of November 9, 2012, the issuer had 427,667,400 shares of common stock issued and 423,667,400 shares outstanding.
+Indicate the number of shares outstanding of each of the issuer’s classes of common stock, as of the latest practicable date: As of August 8, 2012, the issuer had 427,667,400 shares of common stock outstanding.

 SIGMA LABS, INC.